ramtin97/TPP_Project/README.md

 Functional Requirements

--	The program will present the user with a welcoming start page.
+-	The program will present the user with a welcoming start page which includes the name of the team

 -	The welcoming page will include a section for user to type the given username and password.